-It can be difficult to determine or predict your monthly income if you work in the sales industry and your monthly income is dependent on your commission which can vary greatly, and depends on a variety of unpredictable factors.
-Similarly, if you work in the service industry, or a job with rotating and hourly schedules, your work duration and income can vary from week to week.
-Hence, it is crucial to know how to budget, especially when your income is variable, and successfully manage your money for better financial health.
-A budget will help you plan your financial resources in the most optimum way, and here are a few success tips to do budgeting with a variable income:
+Assume you work in the sales industry.
+Here, your monthly income depends on your commission, which can vary depending on various factors.
+Similarly, if you work in the service industry or a job with rotating and hourly schedules, your work duration can vary, making your income variable.
+One way to navigate this is to know how to make the budget.
+A budget will help you plan your resources and manage your money for better financial health.

-Remember, a baseline budget only includes what is necessary, and reflects the bare minimum amount of money you will need to get by.
-To create your baseline budget based on your variable income, you can use several budgeting tools and templates available online.
-These help you categorize past expenses and determine how much you are spending each month on necessities and essential items.
+You can use several online budgeting tools and templates to create your baseline budget based on your variable income.
+These help you categorise past expenses and determine how much you spend each month on necessities and essential items.

-Prioritizing your monthly expenses based on your variable income is the next step after creating a baseline budget, and it is important as it can help you figure out what is important and essential, and what can be taken care of later, such as leisure-related expenses.
-This also means determining what bills need to be paid first, second, third, and so on, in order of importance and overall value, and you can rank them by value or their due dates to create a comprehensive plan.
+Prioritising your monthly expenses based on your variable income is the next step after creating a baseline budget.
+This is crucial as it can help you figure out what you need to pay first and what can be taken care of later, such as leisure-related expenses.